jsutker/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+Dynamic types

 2) Name two advantages of static typing over dynamic typing.

+It helps with checking for whether you're giving the right type of data to a function, and it saves space.

 3) Give an example of a static semantic error.

+int x = "seven"

 4) What are two reasons you might want to turn off code optimization?

+It might overoptimize and give you an unwanted side effect, or it might take away a wanted side effect.

 5) When you run `gcc` with `-S`, why might the results look different on different computers?

+Because it would be either x64 or x86 assembly code.

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

+Spelling a function name wrong would make you miss running a whole section of code, and would thus probably throw you a bunch of different errors, while misspelling a variable name would probably just tell you that it's an undefined reference.

 7) What is a segmentation fault?

+It's when you try to read/write to a bad memory location.

 ## Chapter 2